 We’ll cover topics ranging from “cheapest hostels in Singapore” to “best things to do in Singapore on a budget.”
 Everything and then some is covered in this guide; with it, you’ll be more than prepared to go backpacking in this amazing country.

 Singapore is a super-dense country with a surprising amount of things to do and see!
-From exploring its many eclectic neighborhoods to walking through forest canopies to catching a happy hour on the 55th floor, Singapore has a lot to offer.
+From exploring Singapore’s many eclectic neighborhoods to walking through forest canopies to catching a happy hour on the 55th floor, there’s a lot to offer.

 It’s the goal of this Singapore travel guide to help travelers get the most out of their backpacking trip by giving them plenty of ideas and tips on what to do and where to go.

 Before jumping in head-first though, we’re going to outline the best itineraries for how to go backpacking in Singapore.
 Each one is specially drafted to give you the best possible experience.